RandulaTharaka/Student-Manager-Web-App/README.md

 ![Student-Manager MVC Architecture](https://github.com/RandulaTharaka/Student-Manager-Web-App/assets/60685092/2ab0e990-7d2b-4a50-889e-abbeb820c873)

 A web browser submits a request to the servlet controller, which utilizes a helper class called 'StudentDbUtili'.
-This class communicates with the database, retrieves the data, and then the controller forwards the data to a JSP page, serving as the view.
+This class communicates with the database, retrieves the data back to the controller, and then the controller forwards the data to a JSP page, serving as the view.
 Finally, the view is sent back to the browser.
 In this application, the class named 'StudentDbUtili' acts as a Data Access Object (DAO), which is a commonly used pattern in programming to separate the data access logic from the rest of the application.
 By employing the DAO pattern, the code becomes more modular and maintainable.

 ## Built With